pschatzmann/Talkie/README.md

 ## Output Libraries

-You can e.g. write the data directly to a File or to I2S if your processor is supporting a corresponding API.
+You can e.g. write the data directly to Serial, a File or to I2S if your processor is supporting a corresponding API.

-You have most options however by using the [Arduino Audio Tools](https://github.com/pschatzmann/arduino-audio-tools), where you can reprocess the audio data or output it via different means.
+I recommend to use it with the [Arduino Audio Tools](https://github.com/pschatzmann/arduino-audio-tools), where you can reprocess the audio data and/or output it via different protocols.

 ## Class Documentaion